uninest-ai/uninest/backend/tests/README.md

-# HorizonHome Tests
+# uninest Tests

-This directory contains test files for the HorizonHome application backend using pytest.
+This directory contains test files for the uninest application backend using pytest.

 ## Tests Structure